 The Southeastern Indiana Recycling District (SEIRD) exists to promote and practice good environmental stewardship throughout Franklin, Jefferson, Jennings, Ohio, Ripley, Scott, and Switzerland Counties.
 Our efforts focus upon preserving and enhancing our environment, natural resources, and public health and safety by leading in the proper management of solid waste.
 This may be accomplished through the practice of recycling, the reuse of satisfactory items and ultimately the reduction of materials entering our landfills.

-Currently SEIRD operates and staffs seven recycling centers and eight reuse centers throughout seven counties.
+Currently SEIRD operates and staffs eight recycling centers and seven reuse centers throughout seven counties.

 SEIRD partners with county sheriff, police, and health departments to be collection sites for pharmaceutical waste.
 Residents have access to drop boxes that are available throughout the district for controlled and non-controlled medication disposal 24 hours a day and seven days a week.